 Poke through effect:

-This is applicable for buildings with fire separation of less than 9 m.
-The only way to mitigate the fire spread through external fires is by using fire rated glazing on the external façade.
+This is applicable for buildings with a fire separation of less than 9 m.
+The only way to mitigate the fire spread through external fires is by using fire-rated glazing on the external façade.
 Some local authorities also insist on a row of sprinklers on the external parapet of the building to deluge the building façade with water and prevent the propagation of the external fire into the building.
 This also helps prevent inflammation of Façade components like glazing, sealants, coatings, etc. Also, internal compartmentation by tenants as per NBC recommendations is important to contain the fire spread within one compartment.

 The codes have specified the use of fire-rated sealant at the gap between the curtain wall and slab to mitigate the chimney effect.
 Vertical or horizontal, all façades will have gaps at interface junctions and this is where the smoke and fire stop needs to be used.
 It acts as the barrier for fire or smoke to travel from one compartment to the other adjacent or vertical compartment.
-As laid out in NBC part 4, the gap between the glazing and the slab should be sealed with a material having equal fire rating as the slab.
+As laid out in NBC part 4, the gap between the glazing and the slab should be sealed with a material having an equal fire rating as the slab.
 Typical assembly is explained below: It is important to ensure the integrity of the system wherein the tenants extend their flooring to the façade mullion.
 To achieve this, additional stiffeners may have to be provided.
 Alternatively, RCC upstands may be provided above the system to ensure that the tenants do not extend their flooring till the glazing line.

 Following points are proposed in the codes to mitigate the leapfrog spread of fire (Floor to floor fire spread from external face)

 New norms specified in the latest edition of NBC are a start and should be followed in all projects irrespective of commercial or residential.
-The provisions should find a mention in the Fire NOCs which are issued by local authorities.
+The provisions should find mentioned in the Fire NOCs which are issued by local authorities.
 At present, there is a lot of ambiguity concerning the provision of codes and requirements of local authorities, where certain clauses of the code are ignored.

 Different countries have different regulations and tests for façades and there are a large number of different tests used for verification and classification of façade systems, ranging from small-scale tests to full-scale tests and fire spread simulation using advanced models.